-For residential projects, a separate permit is needed for plumbing work only when there is no building permit required
+- For residential projects, a separate permit is needed for plumbing work even when there is no building permit required

 - A plumbing permit is needed to repair, replace, relocate or add to the piping system

 - Install new plumbing fixtures such as toilets, sinks, showers, tubs and dishwashers

 - Cap of fixtures that have been removed

 - Install rain drains, cesspools, septic systems, drywells, sewer lines, water lines, backflow prevention assemblies for lawn sprinkler systems or cap a sewer